State Criminal History

 Some states have up-to-date county-level records available.
 And most states maintain a database that is periodically updated by county sources.
 The types of records maintained and details available vary by state.

-We recommend supplementing state searches with our county-level searches, so you can identify records near places of residence, employers and academic institutions.
+You can supplement state searches with our county-level searches, so you can identify records near places of residence, employers and academic institutions.

 Our state criminal history search is available in the following states:

-AL, AR, CO, CT, DE, FL, GA, HI, IA, ID, IL, IN, KS, KY, MA, MD, ME, MI, MN, MO, MS, MT, NC, ND, NE, NJ, NM, NY, OH, OK, OR, PA, RI, SC, SD, TN, TX, UT, VA, VT, WA, WI, and WY.
+AK, AL, AR, CO, CT, DE, FL, GA, HI, IA, ID, IL, IN, KS, KY, MD, ME, MI, MN, MO, MS, MT, NC, ND, NE, NJ, NM, NY, OH, OK, OR, PA, RI, SC, SD, TN, TX, UT, VA, VT, WA and WI.

 The standard scope for the state criminal record search is 7 years, with extended searches available in some jurisdictions.
 These searches depend on the limited availability of archived records, state laws and Fair Credit Reporting Act (FCRA) regulations.